 - That they will aim to ensure that their child arrives on time and well prepared for the school day

-- That they will contact the Form Tutor or Assistant Head of Year in confidence whenever any problems occur that may keep their child away from school
+- That they will contact the Form Tutor or Head of House in confidence whenever any problems occur that may keep their child away from school

 - That they will inform the Form Tutor of any forthcoming appointments and ensure the continuity of their child’s education by arranging appointments outside the school day wherever possible.

 Leave of Absence